Turning a Breech Baby: External Cephalic Version

 What is an External Cephalic Version?

-5 Fast Facts About An External Cephalic Version
+5 Facts You Need to Know Before Deciding to Have An External Cephalic Version

 1: How is an ECV Performed?

 An ECV is actually very simple.
-Most ECVs only take 4-16 minutes to perform.
+Most ECVs only take less than an hour to perform.
 Typically, you’re given a tocolytic to discourage your uterine walls from contracting.
-After hooking you up to a fetal monitor and performing one last ultrasound, your doctor will push down onto your stomach and try to guide the baby into the correct position.
-I know this sounds gruesome, but honestly, it isn’t.
+After hooking you up to a fetal monitor and performing one last ultrasound, your doctor will manually lift the baby out of the pelvis and guide them into the correct position.

 3: What is the Success Rate of an ECV?

 Let’s say the external cephalic version goes well and you have a happy baby in the vertex position.
 Even after all of that drama, some babies decide to flip again.
-This scenario was one of my biggest fears when I considered an ECV.
-The good news is, that result is actually rare.
+Mine would have certainly done this.
+My little girls flipped until they were 39 weeks.
+Having said that, this is event is actually rare.
 If you have an ECV after 37 weeks, the reversion rate is only 6-7%.
 Those are pretty good odds.

-4: Factors that Affect the Success of an ECV
+4: Things that Influence the Success Rate of an External Cephalic Versions

-There are several physiological factors that can lower your chances for a successful external cephalic version.
+Several physiological factors can lower your chances for a successful external cephalic version.
 These factors range from the nearly insignificant to major:

-• High BMI- I hated this one.
-Seriously, I already felt bad for gorging on ice cream and Mexican food.
-Then I found out that my gluttony also hindered an ECV.
-Studies can’t seem to agree on how much obesity affects the success rate of an ECV.
-Some studies indicate that a high BMI is insignificant.
-Older studies suggest that the effect is much greater.
+• High BMI- This is the main reason why I decided against an ECV the first time around.
+New studies can’t seem to agree on how much obesity affects the success rate of an ECV, but older studies suggest it may have a greater influence.
 However, several researchers agree that a low BMI can positively impact the success of an ECV.

-• First Time Moms and ECVs- First-time moms are less likely to have a successful ECV.
+• First-Time Moms and ECVs- First-time moms are less likely to have a successful ECV.
 The success rate of an ECV for a new mom is 33%, compared to the 66% of an experienced mom.
 This is for two reasons: your baby hasn’t broken in your hips yet, and your abdominal muscles are still nice and taut.
+Yet another reason why I decided against an ECV for my firstborn and chose one for my second.

-• Anterior Placenta- I researched the heck out of the factors surrounding a successful ECV with anterior placentas.
-An anterior placenta faces toward toward the abdomen.
-In my mind, this meant that it was a nice, cushy barrier between your baby and the doctor’s hands.The truth is, research indicates that a healthy anterior placenta only slightly affects the success rate.
+• Anterior Placenta- An anterior placenta faces toward the abdomen.
 One study showed that moms with a normally positioned anterior placenta had a success rate of 46%, versus a posterior placenta’s 53%.
+A pretty small difference, but worth mentioning.

 • VBAC and ECV- Once again, there’s a lot of hype about this.
 Some doctors do not believe that an ECV is safe for VBAC moms.
-However, research seems to indicate otherwise.
-There was a slight increase in complications for VBAC moms, but nothing substantial.
+However, some research indicates that there is a slight increase in complications for VBAC moms.

 • Placental abruption

-• Cord twists- sometimes there’s a reason why the baby wants to be in the breech position.
-In rare cases, the cord may twist around the baby’s neck even further.
+• Cord twists- sometimes there’s a reason why the baby wants to be in the breech position cases, the cord may twist around the baby’s neck even further.

 • Membrane rupture